tagspaces/tagspaces/README.md

 ## Downloads
 You can find the latest release of TagSpace in the Github [release section](https://github.com/tagspaces/tagspaces/releases/) of TagSpaces

-A full list of the changes is available in our [changelog](CHANGELOG.md)
+A full list of the changes is available on our [changelog](CHANGELOG.md)

 ## Main Features

-* **File managing & tagging:** TagSpaces provides a convenient interface for browsing, viewing and tagging of your local files and folders.
+* **File managing & tagging:** TagSpaces provides a convenient interface for browsing, viewing and tagging your local files and folders.
 * **No-Cloud:** TagSpaces is running completely offline and serverless on your laptop, desktop or tablet and does not require an internet connection and any kind of online registration or service provider.
 * **Note Taking:** You can create and edit notes in plain text, markdown and html file formats
 * **Cross-platform:** TagSpaces runs on Windows, Linux, Mac, Android and as extension for the Firefox and Chrome browsers.